 WordPress is well-known for its ease of installation.
 Under most circumstances, installing WordPress is a very simple process and takes less than five minutes to complete.
-Many web hosts now offer tools (e.g. Fantastico) to automatically install WordPress for you.
+Many web hosts now offer tools to automatically install WordPress for you.
 However, if you wish to install WordPress yourself, the following guide will help you on how to install and setup WordPress manually.

 Things to Know Before Installing WordPress